Dockery Plantation: History

 Dockery's land was relatively remote, but was opened up for development by a new branch of the Yazoo and Mississippi Valley Railroad, known as the Yellow Dog.
 Around 1900, Dockery had a rail terminal built on his plantation, so connecting his land with the main rail system at Rosedale.
 Because of its circuitous route, this local line was known as the "Pea Vine".

 Dockery Plantation eventually supported over 2,000 workers, who were paid in the plantation's own coins.
-In addition to the railroad terminal, it had its own general store, post office, school, doctor, and churches.
+In addition to the railroad terminal, it had its own plantation store, post office, school, doctor, and churches.
 The workers’ quarters included boardinghouses, where they lived, socialized and played music, particularly guitars, which had been introduced to the area by Mexican workers in the 1890s.
 Dockery took no interest in his workers' music, but he made it easy for them to travel and to spend their leisure time as they pleased.

 Charley Patton and his family are believed to have moved around 1900 to the Dockery Plantation, where he came under the influence of an older musician, Henry Sloan.
 In turn, Patton became the central figure of a group of blues musicians including Willie Brown, Tommy Johnson, and Eddie "Son" House, who played around the local area.
 Because of its location, central to Sunflower County’s black population of some 35,000 in 1920, the plantation became known as a centre for informal musical entertainment.
 By the mid-1920s, the group widened to include a younger generation of musicians, including Robert Johnson, Chester "Howlin’ Wolf" Burnett, Roebuck "Pops" Staples, and David "Honeyboy" Edwards.
 Some of these were itinerant workers, while others lived more permanently on the farms.

 In 1936, the plantation was inherited by Joe Rice Dockery (1906–1982).
 With agricultural mechanisation and the employment attractions of the larger cities further north, the plantation settlements gradually disappeared, although some of the historic buildings remain.
 The farm later diversified to produce corn, rice and soybeans.
 Later members of the Dockery family have established a foundation to fund research into the Delta blues.

 The property was added to the National Register of Historic Places in 2006.
 Today the site hosts a small number of private tours, lectures, and events in partnership with the Thelonious Monk Institute of Jazz, Delta State University, and other academic and cultural institutions.
+Dockery is still a working farm, producing soybeans, rice, and corn (but not cotton).